 Linda's maternal family is from Kodiak Island, Alaska.
 Her mother was born in the village of Karluk and her grandparents ran a commercial salmon fishing boat off the coast of Kodiak.
 Linda is a registered Alutiiq Alaska Native and has tribal affiliation with the Alutiiq/Sugpiaq corporation, Koniag.
 She has received several Koniag education grants funding art studies at the University of Alaska, as well as the Gage Academy of Arts in Seattle, WA.
 Her work is part of the Alutiiq Museum's contemporary Alutiiq art collection.

-Linda currently lives in Anchorage and shares a studio with her husband, British artist Graham Dane.
+Linda currently lives in Anchorage with her husband, British artist Graham Dane.
 She has been painting and exhibiting her work for over 17 years.
 Her work has been shown in national and international exhibits and is part of the permanent museum collections of the Anchorage Museum at Rasmuson Center, the Pratt Museum, the Alutiiq Museum and Archaeological Repository, the Alaska State Museum, the Alaska Contemporary Art Bank and the Museum of the North in Fairbanks, Alaska.

-She has received several grants and awards including a 2018 Native Arts and Culture Foundation National Artist Fellowship, a Rasmuson Foundation Fellowship Award (2016) and Rasmuson Foundation Project Award (2013).
-In 2015, the Rasmuson Foundation funded a two month artist residency in Santa Fe, New Mexico, at the Santa Fe Arts Institute and the Institute of American Indian Art.
+She has received several grants and awards including a 2018 Native Arts and Cultures Foundation National Artist Fellowship, a 2016 Rasmuson Foundation Fellowship, a 2013 Rasmuson Foundation Project Award and a 2015 Rasmuson Foundation artist residency at the Santa Fe Arts Institute and the Institute of American Indian Art.
 She has received Atwood Foundation grants funding exterior wall murals in the Anchorage community of Mt.
-View.
+View and Government Hill.